ericgitangu/OA/dsa.md

 ### Depth-First Search (DFS) (Intermediate)

-Description: DFS (Depth-First Search) is a graph traversal algorithm that uses a stack data structure (either explicitly or through recursion) to explore as far as possible along each branch before backtracking.
-The stack naturally handles the last-in-first-out (LIFO) order needed to go deep before wide.
-DFS typically uses a visited set/hash table to track explored nodes and avoid cycles.
-The recursive implementation implicitly uses the call stack, while an iterative version would use an explicit stack.
-Time complexity is O(V + E) where V is vertices and E is edges, as we visit each vertex once and explore each edge once.
-Space complexity is O(V) for the visited set and recursion stack in the worst case of a linear graph.
+Description: DFS (Depth-First Search) is a graph traversal algorithm that explores a graph by going as deep as possible along each branch before backtracking.

+Data Structures Used:
+- Stack (Implicit or Explicit):
+  - Handles Last-In-First-Out (LIFO) order needed for backtracking
+  - Recursive implementation uses call stack implicitly
+  - Iterative version uses explicit stack data structure
+  - Enables O(1) push/pop operations for tracking path
+  - Natural fit for backtracking pattern

+- Visited Set/Hash Table:
+  - Tracks explored nodes to avoid cycles
+  - Provides O(1) lookups to check if node visited
+  - Essential for handling graphs with cycles
+  - Grows proportionally to number of vertices
+  - Prevents infinite loops in cyclic graphs

+- Graph Representation (Adjacency List):
+  - Maps vertices to lists of neighbors
+  - Enables O(1) access to a node's neighbors
+  - Space efficient for sparse graphs
+  - Supports both directed and undirected graphs
+  - Allows flexible graph structures

+Key advantages of DFS:
+- Memory efficient for deep graphs compared to BFS
+- Natural fit for recursive problems
+- Good for topological sorting
+- Path finding in maze-like structures
+- Tree/graph structure analysis

+Time Complexity: O(V + E) where:
+- V is number of vertices (each vertex visited once)
+- E is number of edges (each edge explored once)
+- Stack operations are O(1)
+- Visited set operations are O(1)

+Space Complexity: O(V) for:
+- Visited set to track explored nodes
+- Recursion/explicit stack in worst case
+- Linear space usage in deepest case
+- Proportional to graph depth

 ```python
     def dfs_recursive(graph, start, visited=None):